KalicoCrew/kalico/docs/Resonance_Compensation.md

     velocity, so the frequency is 100 * 6 / 12.14 ≈ 49.4 Hz.
 11. Do (8) - (10) for Y mark as well.

+!!! important "Possible confusion with other ringing like artifacts"
-Note that ringing on the test print should follow the pattern of the curved notches, as in the picture above.
+    Ringing on the test print should follow the pattern of the curved notches, as in the picture above.
 If it doesn't, then this defect is not really a ringing and has a different origin - either mechanical, or an extruder issue.
 It should be fixed first before enabling and tuning input shapers.

 If the measurements are not reliable because, say, the distance between the oscillations is not stable, it might mean that the printer has